 Blue Mounds State Park Campground, which is open from spring to the fall, features sites that are set in a lovely wooded area, with bur oaks, silver maples, elms, box elders, and more, providing partial to full shade.
 Some campsites are near large boulders and mini-outcroppings made out of the same beautiful, pinkish quartzite which composes the "Blue Mounds" themselves.
 Diverse patches of prairie are also interspersed among the sites, and the placid Upper Mound lake sits just a few hundred feet to the east.

-There are plentiful RV camping options available at the park, however it is open seasonally in the spring, summer, and fall.
-There are a total of 73 semi-modernly built campsites, including 40 30-amp electric and 33 non-electric sites.
-No sewer and water hookup sites are available, but adequate dumping and sewer facilities are provided which also include two sanitation stations.
-Clean water is available in abundance for cooking and cleaning at the park.
-In case of non-availability of water, water can be fetched from a nearby aquatic center located eight minutes from the park.
+Blue Mounds' campground has a total of 73 semi-modern campsites, including 40 30-amp electric sites and 33 non-electric sites.
+The maximum vehicle length at the campsite is 50 feet.
+No sewer and water hookups are available, but adequate dumping and sewer facilities are provided, including two sanitation stations.
+Several clean water spigots are available too.
+(And, in case water is temporarily unavailable at the park, water can also be fetched from a nearby aquatic center, located just eight minutes away).

 There are no first-come, first-served campgrounds at this state park.

 If you want to try something a little different, you can reserve one of Blue Mounds' wonderful tipis.
 These shelters, built in a style imitating those of the Plains Indians, are surprisingly spacious, fitting up to six people.
 Tipis are only open during the peak season.

 Southeastern Minnesota may be one of the last places you'd expect to go rock-climbing.
 Prairies and farmlands stretch out for miles in every direction, without so much as a hill in sight!
 But Blue Mounds, with its towering quartzite cliffline, proves the exception to this rule.